Choose the experimental features you want to try

 WHAT IS THE AIM OF THIS REGULATION?

-• Regulation (EU) 2017/1938 aims to strengthen European Union (EU) energy security by helping prevent potential supply disruptions and responding to them when they occur, to ensure that households and other vulnerable consumers are always supplied.
+• Regulation (EU) 2017/1938 aims to strengthen European Union (EU) energy security by helping prevent potential gas supply disruptions and responding to them when they occur, to ensure that households and other vulnerable consumers are always supplied.

 • The regulation forms part of the energy union package, which aims to make energy secure, affordable and sustainable through closer cooperation between EU Member States.

 • Amending Regulation (EU) 2024/1789 aims to integrate renewable gas and low-carbon gas and hydrogen into the EU’s energy system, while also adapting to new risks, such as cyber threats.
-Moreover, the amendment will operationalise and extend the solidarity mechanism, which ensures that Member States will provide each other with solidarity gas even in case of a severe emergency, by guaranteeing that a set of standard rules apply when Member States have not signed bilateral agreements.
+Moreover, the amendment will operationalise and extend the solidarity mechanism, which ensures that Member States will provide each other with solidarity gas even in the case of a severe emergency, by guaranteeing that a set of standard rules apply when Member States have not signed bilateral agreements.

 KEY POINTS